-\Source: FactSet®.
+Source: FactSet®.
 The information provided in this material is not intended to be and should not be considered to be a recommendation or suggestion to engage in or refrain from a particular course of action or to make or hold a particular investment or pursue a particular investment strategy, including whether or not to buy, sell, or hold any of the securities mentioned.
 It should not be assumed that investments in such securities have been or will be profitable.
 References to specific securities are for illustrative purposes only and do not represent all of the securities purchased, sold or recommended for advisory clients.
-Sectors are based on the Global Industry Classification Standard (GICS®) classification system.
+Sectors are based on the Global Industry Classification system.
 The security returns listed represent the period of when the security was held during the month.
-Top five and bottom five contributors exclude cash and cash equivalents.
-Contribution to return is calculated by multiplying a security's beginning weight in the portfolio by the security's return on a daily basis, and geometrically linking the return for the reporting period.
-The top 10 equity holdings include cash and equivalents #Alphabet Inc. represents a 2.0% holding in Class A shares of the stock and a 2.6% holding in Class C shares of the stock.
+Top five and bottom five contribution to rot fouring but on the security is beginning weight in the portfolio by the security's return on a daily basis, and geometrically linking the return for the reporting period.
+The top 10 equity holdings include cash and equivalents #Alphabet Inc. represents a 2.2% holding in Class C shares of the stock and a 2.9% holding in Class C shares of the stock.
 Numbers may not total due to rounding.
 The portfolio information provided is based on a representative Flexible Equity account and is provided as supplemental information.
 This representative account may differ from specific client portfolios.
-Please see disclosure statements at the end of this presentation for additional information and for a complete list of terms and definitions.
-Past performance is not indicative of future results.
-The composite performance shown above reflects the Flexible Equity Composite, managed by Brown Advisory Institutional.
-Brown Advisory Institutional is a GIPS Compliant firm and is a division of Brown Advisory LLC.
-Please see the Brown Advisory Flexible Equity disclosure statement at the end of this presentation for a GIPS compliant presentation.
+Please see disclosure statements at the end of this presentation for a GIPS compliant firm and is a division of Brown Advisory Flexible Equity disclosure statement at the end of this presentation.